shreyadudhagave/code3/README.md

-hi i am learning Git and Github.
+Hi!! i am learning Git and Github. and i successfully make new repo on local system.